dcunited001/dcunited001.github.io/_drafts/speed-of-thought-4-geometry-and-mechanics-of-information.md

 - [Picture for Geometric Mechanics]

+- TODO: use Graph-Theory version of Gauss-Bonnet (from Oliver Knill's paper) to provide an example of a potential basis for information-geometry and information-physics (essentially, metaphysics)
+  - this isn't perfect but the structures in the paper did provide me an excellent basis for conceptualizing "information geometry" and "information physics" where before I was simply thinking "incomprehensibly vast, self-similar graph-like things"
+  - mostly G/B's definition of 2D graphs -- expanded to some
+    dimensionality or abstract notion thereof that is ideal for metaphysics
+    - is this related to E8 somehow?
+      - E8 is what it is because it is the *only* lattice solution as "root" or as "pure" as it is -- for any dimension except 24, where there is one that essentially parallel's E8's ability to provide a great deal of flexibility in integral/algebraic number systems
+      - so ... yes ... perhaps?
+  - the lattice/graph structures (and domains) defined in the G/B paper by Oliver Knill are closer to ideal (from an interconnectedness or flexibility perspective) when the networks of sphere-graphs on the graph interlink -- essentially overlapping)
+  - if you want to model all information *perfectly*, there should be some *simplicial* self-similar structure related to the structure of lattices like E8, where its degrees of recursive self-similarity form *the(?)* basis for:
+    - ... something foundational without a doubt
+    - Universal Algebra(?)
+    - Leibniz's Charicteristica Universalis

+- almost all the concepts reviewed in the first page or two of oliver knill's paper about combinatorial hopf algebra's also seem very relevant
+  - enumeration of primary simplicial complexes "indexed" to some intermeshing lattice structure that interrelates all simplicial complexes (probably through a ???
+Hopf something, lulz)
+    - this probably drills into the "chromatic" concepts that are mentioned (if they provide metrics overtop spectral understandings of graphs... i really have no idea)
+  - the point is, there must be structures that interrelate all possible structures, as well as algebraic represenations of them and all the possibles ways to mutate b/w them or intermesh them
+    - this all must -- or maybe *should* -- hook into some kind of lattice or something, where everything becomes accessible/interelatable as part of the fabric of the same shared spaces

+- how to relate this stuff to holonic representations of information-forms?

+- (*THIS* is precisely why i'm so interested in papers like these)
+  - if there is some certain structure for modeling the metaphysical -- which results in gradual/sudden consequences dependent on factors such as immediate/eventual computability -- then how does that impact how the singularity unfolds?
+    - particularly, how does it impact how people adapt culture and society to the conclusions here? (especially if it might mean that subjectivity is immediately/gradually rendered irrelevant)
+  - one such change involves expanding/contracting cultural artifacts to either inflate/deflate the amount/structure of information related to human life (to )

 [^neutral-nets-in-sequence-space]: [Biophysics of protein evolution and evolutionary protein biophysics](http://rsif.royalsocietypublishing.org/content/11/100/20140419.figures-only) (2014)

 ![Many overlapping neutral nets in sequence space]()